40 Hours Eucharistic Adoration

 Introduction

-This extended time of prayer will conclude with a special prayer service known as ‘Benediction’ at 10 am on Sunday 2nd February.
-The word ‘Benediction’ derives from the same word as ‘blessing’.
+This time of continuous prayer will conclude with a special prayer service known as ‘Benediction’ at 10 am on Sunday 30th November.
+The word ‘Benediction’ shares the same root as the word ‘blessing’.

-The Forty Hours Adoration is a special time of prayer, offering all who participate opportunities to gather with the Lord Jesus in a spirit of loving adoration.
+The Forty Hours Adoration is a special time of prayer, offering all who participate an opportunity to gather with the Lord Jesus in a spirit of loving adoration.
 It gives each participant time to draw close to the Lord.

-Why is Ballinasloe-Creagh parish undertaking The 40 Hour Adoration at this time?
+Why undertake this 40 Hour Adoration at this time?

-Their membership are also conscious of the many parishioners of many nationalities who may like to avail of this opportunity for their own personal intentions.
+We are also mindful of the many people of many nationalities who may like to avail of this opportunity for their own personal intentions.

 What is the history of The 40 Hour Adoration?

 No one knows exactly.
 There are historical records indicating that such times of prayer were encouraged by St. Anthony Zaccaria in Milan and St. Philip Neri in Rome as early as 1530.
-St. Ignatius Loyola, founder of the Jesuits, was also a strong advocatte of it in the 1560s.
+St. Ignatius Loyola, founder of the Jesuits, was also a strong advocate in the 1560s.

 Why 40 hours?
 Why not 20 or 30 or 50 hours?

-The number 40 has ‘sacred’ overtones for Christians.
-The rain during the time of Moses lasted 40 days and nights; the Jews wandered in the desert for 40 years before reaching the Promised Land; Jesus fasted and prayed for 40 days before beginning his public ministry and our season of Lent extends over 40 days.
+The number 40 has ‘sacred’ overtones for Christians and Jews.
+The rain during the time of Moses lasted 40 days and nights; the Jews wandered in the desert for 40 years before reaching the Promised Land; Jesus fasted and prayed for 40 days before beginning his public ministry, and our season of Lent extends over 40 days.
 Many Christians also hold that 40 hours passed between Christ’s burial in the tomb and His resurrection on Easter Sunday morning.

 Will there be a rota?

 Yes!
-The organisers are keen that the Lord Jesus not be left without human company throughout the 40 hour period.
+The organisers are keen that the Lord Jesus have human companionship throughout the 40 hour period.

 If you are willing to commit to a particular half-hour or hour period please contact the co-ordinator for the time period that best suits you (see below) .
 You can also see below the hours to which other women and men have committed.
 They are identified by their initials.